markpogi0121/aws-bootcamp-cruddur-2023/journal/week0.md

 2. Creating a gitpod account is also something new to me but given there is a video on how to do it, this would be an easy task.

-3. I also have myself familiarize in creating a repository in github
+3. I also have myself familiarize in creating a repository in github.

+4. Attenpted to recreate the Cruddr Logical Diagram using Lucid Charts.
+This would be my first time to use Lucid Charts or any charting application so it would take me some time to figure this out without much supervision.
+However, ue to limited time and a lot going on, I was only able to create a partial portion of the diagram.